idaholab/moose/modules/subchannel/doc/content/source/ics/SCMQuadPowerIC.md

-# QuadPowerIC
+# SCMQuadPowerIC

-!syntax description /ICs/QuadPowerIC
+!syntax description /ICs/SCMQuadPowerIC

 ## Overview

 <!-- -->

-This kernel assigns the axial heat rate ([!param](/ICs/QuadPowerIC/variable) = `q_prime`) on the subchannels or pins in the case of a problem with subchannels/pins in a square lattice arrangement.
-The user must provide the  total power of the subassembly [!param](/ICs/QuadPowerIC/power), the axial shape of the power profile and the radial power distribution (power per pin).
+This kernel assigns the axial heat rate ([!param](/ICs/SCMQuadPowerIC/variable) = `q_prime`) on the subchannels or pins in the case of a problem with subchannels/pins in a square lattice arrangement.
+The user must provide the  total power of the subassembly [!param](/ICs/SCMQuadPowerIC/power), the axial shape of the power profile and the radial power distribution (power per pin).
 The axial power profile is given as a function, which integral over the length of the heated portion of the pin, is equal to the length of the heated portion of the pin.
-The radial power distribution is given as a column of numbers in a .txt file [!param](/ICs/QuadPowerIC/filename) that has as many entries as the number of pins.
+The radial power distribution is given as a column of numbers in a .txt file [!param](/ICs/SCMQuadPowerIC/filename) that has as many entries as the number of pins.

 If the first entry is 1.0, that means that the pin with index 0 is at 100% power.
 If the 5th entry has a value of 0.0 that means that pin with index 4 has 0% power, etc.
 The pin and subchannel indexes are presented in [user notes page](user_notes.md).